Technology - Expert Notes

 Bluetooth security is a complex and often-misunderstood topic.

-important to understand how protocol analyzers handle security in order
+equally important to understand how protocol analyzers handle security

 This paper covers a few often-misunderstood topics and will provide